|

 Many of

-of her illustration settings were taken from local sites.
-The Market
+many of her illustration settings were taken from local sites.

-House in the main square originated in 1650, and over the centuries,
+The Market House in the main square originated in 1650, and

-House, a Quaker chapel built in 1688.
-There is no access or parking
+Meeting House, a Quaker chapel built in 1688.
+There is no access

-to the village centre, but ample large parking facilities (paying)
+or parking to the village centre, but ample large parking facilities

-are available at the village outskirts - no more than 100 yards
+(paying) are available at the village outskirts - no more than

-away.
-Numerous teashops, coffee shops, pubs and restaurants with
+100 yards away.
+Numerous teashops, coffee shops, pubs and restaurants

-a wide choice of eating, drinking and dining facilities.
-Public
+with a wide choice of eating, drinking and dining facilities.

-conveniences and Tourist Information Centres at Car Parks.
-Many
+Public conveniences and Tourist Information Centres at Car Parks.

 Beatrix